blackbret94/context-sms/README.md

 + Added settings menu
   + Adjustable text size for generated sentences.
   + Adjustable text size for favorites.
+  + Export favorites
+  +
 + Fixed background color when there are no favorites to be displayed
++ Toast message when sentences are favorited
++ Fixed crash related to empty text messages